docrails-tw/guides/README.md

 What does above script do?

-Clone 3 repo under same folder.
+Clone 3 repos under a same folder (it will gently ask you where you would like to put these repos).

 * 1. [rails/rails][rails]

   For pulling latest English guides.

 * 2. [docrails-tw/guides](https://github.com/docrails-tw/guides)

   For working on translation.

 * 3. [docrails-tw/docrails-tw.github.io](https://github.com/docrails-tw/docrails-tw.github.io)

   For deploying.

 ```sh
 mkdir ~/docs/rails-guides-translations